-Pleckgate students have found it’s good to talk.
+Pleckgate pupils have found it’s good to talk.

-The school have appointed 44 Literacy Leaders in Year 10 and 11 to listen to Year 7 students who need help with their reading.
-It’s twice a week in form time and the younger students are making big strides.
+The school have appointed 44 Literacy Leaders in Year 10 and 11 to listen to Year 7 pupils who need help with their reading.
+It’s twice a week in form time and the younger pupils are making big strides.

 Year 10 Oliver Rigby, 14, has been listening to Daniel Mahmood read.
 “I volunteered as I enjoy reading, I am a strong reader with a reading age of 16, and I want to help people and give them the chance to enjoy it as well,” said Oliver.
 “Daniel has really improved over the weeks, I recommend books for him and he sits with me during form time.”